 We perform analyses to identify potential factors contributing to our firm's audit quality so that we can take actions to continuously improve.
-Our primary objectives when conducting such analyses are to understand what our findings tell us about our SoQM and to identify how we can provide the best possible environment for our engagement teams to deliver a quality audit.
-We look at quality findings from all sources including our own ongoing monitoring of our SoQM as well as Network inspection of our SoQM.
+Our primary objectives when conducting such analyses are to understand what our findings tell us about our SoQM and to identify how we can best help our engagement teams to deliver a quality audit.
+We look at quality findings from all sources including our own ongoing monitoring of our SoQM as well as network inspection of our SoQM.

-For individual audits, an objective team of reviewers identifies potential factors contributing to the overall quality of the audit.
+For individual audits, an objective team of root cause specialists identifies potential factors contributing to the overall quality of the audit.
 We consider factors relevant to technical knowledge, supervision and review, professional scepticism, engagement resources, and training, amongst others.
 Potential causal factors are identified by evaluating engagement information, performing interviews, and reviewing selected audit working papers to understand the factors that may have contributed to audit quality.